-- Queensland women have a one in 10 risk of being diagnosed with breast cancer before the age of 80.
-(Qld Cancer Registry, 2010)
+- Queensland women have around a one in eight chance of being diagnosed with breast cancer in their lifetime.
+(Qld Cancer Registry, 2015)

 - Regular screening remains the most effective proven method of intervention in reducing breast cancer morbidity and mortality.

-- Breast cancer is uncommon in men, accounting for less that 1% of all breast cancers.
+- Breast cancer is uncommon in men, accounting for less than 1% of all breast cancers.

 - I've had a mammogram, I don't need another

 - Women with small breasts do not get breast cancer

 - A bump or blow to the breast will cause breast cancer